HaoJiaaa/China-in-the-eyes-of-foreigners/README.md

 I hope you enjoy reading these articles as much as I do.

+**Note: The articles are arranged according to their publishing date.
+New stories will be marked with a special tag 🚀️ at the beginning of their titles.**

 Here we go~

 ---

+## Business & Economy

 * [Investors Visiting China Find Officials Fearful of Upsetting Xi](https://www.bloomberg.com/news/articles/2023-08-08/xi-speak-and-closed-doors-obscure-china-s-18-trillion-economy) By Lucille Liu, Rebecca Choong Wilkins, Richard Henderson, Jing Li, Yujing Liu, and Colum Murphy [2023/08/09]